Michael-Kowata/S120-Kowata-The-Person-Class/README.md

 Recently Added:

-->new student class that inherits from person class
+->new student class that inherits from person class (inheritence)

 ->student database that reads from a file